HOW DO I PAY MY SEVIS I-901 FEE?

 DO I NEED TO BRING MY OWN BEDDING?

 Your residence hall does not provide bedding (blankets, sheets, pillows) or towels.
-You may purchase bedding through our office when you pay your non-refundable deposit for orientation.
-If you choose to purchase bedding through our office you will receive sheets, blanket, a bath/hand towel, and a wash cloth.
-NOTE: We will not supply you with a pillow.
+You may purchase a linen package (bedding and towels) through our office for a $50 fee which will be charged to your student account.
+The linen package includes sheets, blanket, a bath/hand towel, and a wash cloth.
+NOTE: We will not supply you with a pillow or pillow case.
+If you purchase a linen package, you will be able to pick it up on the day before orientation when you check in to your residence hall.
 If you choose not to purchase these items through our office, there will be a scheduled shopping trip during orientation during which you may purchase bedding and a pillow.

 WHEN DO I NEED TO PAY MY UNIVERSITY BILL?

-Tuition bills are e-mailed to your university e-mail address.
+for specific deadlines for paying your bill.
 Current billing details can also be viewed online through PASS (Pioneer Administrative Software System).
 You will be able to log on to your PASS account once you arrive on campus.

 HOW DO I PAY MY STUDENT BILL?